dragonvedb/deltalore/content/Everyman.md

 **IN UNDERTALE and DELTARUNE**, Everyman is an enigmatic character with an unclear role in the story.

-**IN UNDERTALE** it appears as part of the Reaper Bird's attacks.
-It either starts multiplying its own head and launching the copies at Frisk, or is attacked and tormented by butterflies, limping towards Frisk, seemingly without a head.
+**IN UNDERTALE**, it appears as part of the Reaper Bird's attacks.
+It either starts multiplying its own head and launching the copies at Frisk, or is attacked and tormented by butterflies, seemingly losing its head.

 Its name in the game files is _strangeman_, but early after the game's release, Toby Fox posted the picture of this character on Twitter with the caption 'Everyman' and description "Just a good guy who shows up on occasion".
 This description was later reused in the Undertale Art Book.